abdrahmansoltan/Learning-Notes/Interviews/3-Interview-Questions.md

 - **What is Vuex?**
   - Vuex is a state management library for Vue.js applications.
 It provides a centralized store to manage application state, making it easier to share data between components and maintain a predictable state flow.
 Vuex follows the Flux architecture pattern and includes features like mutations, actions, getters, and modules for organizing state.

+---

+### Next.js

+- **What is Next.js?**

+  - Next.js is a React framework that enables server-side rendering (SSR) and static site generation (SSG) for React applications.
+It provides a set of features and conventions that simplify the development of React applications, including automatic code splitting, routing, and API routes.

+- **What are the key features of Next.js?**

+  - **Server-Side Rendering (SSR):** Next.js allows pages to be rendered on the server before being sent to the client, improving performance and SEO.
+  - **Static Site Generation (SSG):** Next.js can generate static HTML files at build time, allowing for fast page loads and better caching.
+  - **Automatic Code Splitting:** Next.js automatically splits code into smaller chunks, loading only the necessary code for each page, which improves performance.
+  - **File-Based Routing:** Next.js uses a file-based routing system, where each file in the `pages` directory corresponds to a route in the application.
+  - **API Routes:** Next.js allows you to create API endpoints within the same application, enabling server-side logic without needing a separate backend.
+  - **Built-in CSS and Sass Support:** Next.js supports CSS and Sass out of the box, allowing developers to style their applications easily.
+  - **Image Optimization:** Next.js provides built-in image optimization features, automatically resizing and serving images in modern formats.

+- **How Next.js is used for SEO?**

+  - Next.js improves SEO by enabling server-side rendering (SSR) and static site generation (SSG), which allows search engines to crawl and index pages more effectively.
+Key features that enhance SEO include:
+    - **Pre-rendering:** Pages can be pre-rendered on the server, providing fully rendered HTML to search engines.
+    - **Dynamic Metadata:** Next.js allows you to set dynamic metadata (e.g., title, description) for each page using the `next/head` component.
+    - **Clean URLs:** File-based routing creates clean and readable URLs, which are beneficial for SEO.
+    - **Automatic Sitemap Generation:** Next.js can generate sitemaps automatically, helping search engines discover all pages in the application.